Agencies Responsible for regulating drones in the People’s Republic of China

 Situations that require CAAC licensing:

-- Any drone weighing between 7 kilograms (15 pounds) and 116 kilograms (256 pounds) requires a CAAC license.
+- A CAAC license is required for any drone weighing between 7 kilograms (15 pounds) and 116 kilograms (256 pounds).

 - The CAAC must license all drones used for commercial purposes.